dahabest/ru.react.doc/src/content/learn/state-as-a-snapshot.md

 <summary><small>(eng)</small></summary>

 <b>Rendering takes a snapshot in time :</b>
 ["Rendering"](/learn/render-and-commit#step-2-react-renders-your-components) means that React is calling your component, which is a function.
 The JSX you return from that function is like a snapshot of the UI in time.
-Its props, event handlers, and local variables were all calculated **using its state at the time of the render.**
+Its props, event handlers, and local variables were all calculated **using its state at the time of the render**

 Unlike a photograph or a movie frame, the UI "snapshot" you return is interactive.
 It includes logic like event handlers that specify what happens in response to inputs.
 React updates the screen to match this snapshot and connects the event handlers.
 As a result, pressing a button will trigger the click handler from your JSX.